isabelizimm/meteor-demo/docs/rendering-text.md

 # Building documentation

-Jupyter Books natively render **.rst, .md, and .ipynb** files natively from a single GitHub repo in a beautiful way.
+Jupyter Books natively render **.rst, .md, and .ipynb** files from a single GitHub repo in a beautiful way.

 ```{note}
 You can also add in notes to enhance user experience.